Photographer Tasneem Alsultan on Walking Away From Western Media

 When Ohood divorced her husband, she got nothing.
 Not the money nor her daughter, who she could only see two nights a month.

 "My parents are divorced.
 My brother is divorced.
 My friends are divorced.
-Everyone I know who married out of love, isn't in love any more.
-I got divorced, not once, but twice,” Alsultan recites, repeating Ohood’s powerful quote.
+Everyone I know who married out of love, isn't anymore in love.
+I got divorced, not once, but twice,” Ohood had said to Alsultan.

-She photographed and stayed with Ohood in 2016.
-During COVID, she found out that she met someone in America, fell in love, and got married for the third time.
+She photographed and stayed with Ohood back in 2016, and later during COVID, found out that Ohood met someone in America, fell in love, and got married for the third time.
 But soon after, her husband caught COVID and passed away.
-And then, Ohood also died after being diagnosed with COVID.
+And then, Ohood caught COVID and passed away.

-“That image always gives me goosebumps, always makes me tearful,” Alsultan says.
+“That image always gives me goosebumps, always makes me tearful,” Alsultan said.
 “I wish she were still here to be celebrated.”

 The first time the New York Times international photo editor saw Alsultan’s images, he said, “These are not Saudi.
 I can get anyone else to photograph better images.”